 According to a 2011 study entitled Housing Trends Update for the 55+ Market: New Insights from the American Housing Survey by the National Association of Home Builders (NAHB) and MetLife Mature Market Institute (MetLife), the average household size in owner-occupied age-restricted communities is approximately 1.6 persons.
 Applying this multiplier to the 95 units proposed, the Proposed Project is expected to generate approximately 152 residents.
 Based on the Census-estimated Town population of 37,702, the increase in 152 residents represents a marginal 0.4% increase in population.
 Because this is an age-restricted community, no school age children will reside within the community on a long-term basis as discussed in the previous section (children under the age of 19 would not be allowed to be permanent residents, residing for a maximum period of approximately 120 days), and thus no significant demographic impacts to the school district are anticipated.
-Because this is an age-restricted community, no school age children will reside within the community, and thus no demographic impacts to the school district is anticipated.
-Table 3III.1-1 summarizes the demographic impacts.
+Table III.I-1 summarizes the demographic impacts.